Washington County Historic Courthouse

 |Group Tours||Please call ahead to schedule||$2 / Per Person

-*To ensure the best tour experience, public tours are limited to 15 participants per tour guide.
+To ensure the best tour experience, public tours are limited to 15 participants per tour guide.
+Large groups will be divided for a tour rotation.
 If you are visiting with a large group of 10 or more, please call 651-275-7075 to make arrangements.
 Unscheduled tour groups may be asked to tour the building without a guide.

 In addition to self-guided and guided tours, the Washington County Historic Courthouse offers fun activities for children, families, and all those who are young-at-heart.